dcompane/controlm_toolset/misc_tools/Kafka/README.md

 Connection refused (after 0ms in state CONNECT)
 ```

-For future development: use python -u instead of plain python.
+Disable output buffering: use python -u instead of plain python.
 See Why at [https://bugs.python.org/issue41449](Python issue 41449)
 And see HowTo at [https://stackoverflow.com/questions/107705/disable-output-buffering ](Stackoverflow on buffering STDOUT on Python)